fortalbrz/gardenino/README.md

 ![ESP8266 USB serial adapter](https://github.com/fortalbrz/gardenino/blob/main/nano%2Besp01/project_002.jpg?raw=true)

-One "*detail*" is that this USB/serial adapter can connect ESP-01 to USB (Arduino IDE), but **CAN'T** flash it.
+One "*detail*" is that this USB/serial adapter can connect ESP-01 to USB (Arduino IDE), but **CAN'T** flash it :dizzy_face:.
-In order to program the ESP-01, a small modification is needed: add a push button over GPIO and GND pins.
+In order to program the ESP-01, a small modification is needed: add a push button over GPIO and GND pins :sunglasses:.

 ![ESP8266 USB serial adapter modification](https://github.com/fortalbrz/gardenino/blob/main/nano%2Besp01/project_003.jpg?raw=true)

 ![ESP8266 USB serial adapter modification](https://github.com/fortalbrz/gardenino/blob/main/nano%2Besp01/project_004.jpg?raw=true)

-In order to write the code, press the button when connecting the USB Adapter to your computer's USB port.
+In order to write the code, press the button when connecting the USB Adapter to your computer's USB port :nerd_face:.

 See more details in this flashing ESP-01 tutorial ([pt-BR](https://bit.ly/3LRlZqT))

 ## Circuit Wiring Instruction (step by step):